runemalm/AF.AgentFramework/README.md

 The framework now has a **capability-based extensibility system** — a foundation that lets modules like MAS, Observability, and MCP attach cleanly to the agent context without modifying the kernel.
 Capabilities are registered through the host builder and automatically injected into each agent context at runtime.

+The framework now introduces a **Stimulus Router** primitive — a flexible routing layer between reactive engines and agents.
+Routers decide which agents should receive each percept or external event.
+The default `BroadcastStimulusRouter` sends all percepts to all attached agents, while the `FilteredStimulusRouter` uses topic-based filters declared via `[PerceptFilter("topic")]` attributes on agents.

 ### Multi-Agent System (MAS) subsystem

-The new **MAS capabilities** provide shared collaboration primitives across agents:
+The **MAS capabilities** provide shared collaboration primitives across agents:
 - A **Directory** for registering and discovering agents (the “yellow pages” of the system)
 - A **Blackboard** for posting and reading shared facts (the shared environment)